 Food program must operate for at least 3 months prior to applying for partnership.

-- Food pantries must keep written record of grocery distributions that include client’s name, address, date of service and number of people in household.
+- Food pantries must keep written record of grocery distributions that include customer’s name, address, date of service and number of people in household.

 - Food pantries and soup kitchens must have regular hours of operation, established procedures, rules and regulations under which the program operates.